fa15073/big/start.md

   *Bigamy*, by etymology, is *two* marriages—in actuality, the unlawful act of contracting another marriage without divorcing one's current legal spouse.
   And *polygamy*, by derivation many marriages, and therefore etymologically denoting plural marriage for either males *or* females, in current usage generally refers to the custom practiced in earlier times by the Mormons, and before them by King Solomon, in which the man has as many wives as he can afford financially and/or emotionally.
 The correct, but rarely used, term for this custom is *polygyny* (po-LIJ'-a-nee)—*polys*, many, plus *gyne*, woman.
   What if a woman has two or more husbands, a form of marriage practiced in the Himalaya Mountains of Tibet?
-That custom is called *polyandry* (pol-ee-AN'-dree), from *polys* plus Greek andros, male.
+That custom is called *polyandry* (pol-ee-AN'-dree), from *polys* plus Greek *andros*, male.

 3. making friends with suffixes

-English words have various forms, using certain sumxes for nouns referring to persons, other sumxes for practices, attitudes, philosophies, etc, and still others for adjectives.
+  English words have various forms, using certain suffixes for nouns referring to persons, other suffixes for practices, attitudes, philosophies, etc. and still others for adjectives.
   Consider:
 Practice, etc.
 misanthropy
 misogyny